pgaskin/push-signed-commits/README.md

 # push-signed-commits

-Tool to push a range of commits via the API so they get signed by GitHub.
+Create verified commits for bots or workflows via the GitHub API.

 ### Features